hyperledger/indy-plenum/design/catchup-and-audit-proposal.md

 - `viewNo` and `ppSeqNo` of last ordered batch
 - dictionary with key `ledger_id` and value `seq_no`
   - (optional) value can also include ledger and state root hash after applying batch
+- (optional) BLS value(s)
+  - it should contain at least timestamp and some root hashes
+  - simplest option is one BLS value per ledger (which matches current implementation)
-- (optional) BLS multisignatures of individual state root hashes
+  - better option is one BLS value for all ledgers, so all state root hashes are signed simultaneusly
-  - it might be sensible to sign not individual state root hashes, but whole dictionary, containing all of them.
-In this case it also makes sense to also sign some additional data, like batch timestamp and ledgers merkle roots
-  - also it might be sensible to have common state root hash across all ledgers
+  - another option is to have common state root hash across all ledgers
+- (optional) BLS multisignature(s) of _previous_ BLS value(s)

 Also each PREPREPARE should include Audit ledger root hash, so that we can be sure that Audit ledger is equal across all valid nodes.